What are the limitations for LastPass users with federated login?

 There are feature limitations that apply to LastPass users whose accounts are configured for federated login using AD FS, Azure AD, or Okta.

-In this set of instructions, AD FS is defined as the Identity Provider (IdP) used for authentication would be either AD FS, Azure AD, or Okta.
+In this set of instructions, AD FS or Azure AD is defined as the Identity Provider (IdP) used for authentication would be either AD FS, Azure AD, or Okta.

 - No Offline access – The client side (web browser extension) must remain online in order to obtain the user's encryption key and unlock the user's LastPass Vault.
 For this reason, offline login is not available.

 - No One-Time Password – This feature is not available as the Master Password comes from the user's Active Directory (AD FS, Azure AD, or Okta) environment.

 - Limited Account recovery options – For federated users, the Master Password comes from the user's Active Directory environment.
 Therefore, password recovery can be done in either of the following ways:

 - Password reset via the user's Active Directory user management

 - Password reset using the "Super Admin Master Password Reset" policy within LastPass, however, this will change the user's status from federated to non-federated – please see Reset a User's Master Password (Super Admin) for more information.

 - No Multifactor Authentication enabled within LastPass – Multifactor Authentication must be set up at the Identity Service Provider level, not at the LastPass level.
 It must be disabled within the LastPass Admin Console (learn how here) and end user Account Settings (learn how here).
 If enabled within LastPass, it will result in federated users being unable to access their Vault.